Jason-CCS/software-testing/Software Basic/README.md

 # Software Basic

-Shortly talk about the lifecycle of software developing and the goal of software test.
+Shortly talk about the lifecycle of software developing and what is software test.